mizutanilab/RecView/README.md

 ...
 01890       05298.43800    180.0000        1
 01891       05310.65700    180.0000        0</pre>
           Spreadsheet softwares work well for manually generating this 'output.log' file.
 The 'time' fields are used for interpolating the trend of flatfield pixel intensities. <BR>The output.log files of some SPring-8 sessions list angle in pulses instead of angle in degrees.
-RecView can recognize each format.
+RecView can recognize both formats.
       </LI>
     </UL><br>
   <LI><b>RecView returns an error when processing offset-CT data taken at SPring-8.</b></LI>
-    In the offset CT mode, the difference between the start and stop angles should be 360 degree, such as -180 to 180 deg or 0 to 360 deg.
-If the 'stop angle' of the sample rotation was not 360 degree in your offset-CT experiment, 'conv.bat' file seems to have incorrect contents.
-You have to edit it manually before CT reconstruction.
+    In the offset CT mode, the difference between start and stop angles of the sample rotation should be 360 degree, such as -180 to 180 deg or 0 to 360 deg.
+If the 'stop angle' was not 360 degree in your offset-CT experiment, 'conv.bat' file seems to have incorrect contents.
+You have to edit it manually before the reconstruction calculation.
 Or you can find some examples of conv.bat and output.log files in the 'docs' folder. <br><br>
   <LI><b>How to try the test dataset?</b></LI>
     <UL>
       <LI>Extract all files in the archived test dataset.</LI>